 The other two surviving ‘fiddles’ are English.
 Ironically, they were not preserved through being in someone’s private collection, but because they sank to the bottom of the Solent – the strait between the Isle of Wight and mainland of England – on board Henry VIII’s ship, the Mary Rose, on 19th July 1545.
 It wasn’t until 1971 that the wreck was discovered, and not until 1978 that the initial excavation work began.
 Unsurprisingly, then, neither of the found instruments have survived intact; but the remains do show that they were carved from solid wood, as we would expect of a vielle.

 The elongated box shape with rounded edges was common for a medieval fiddle, and these examples show that this general shape continued into the mid 16th century.
 However, the inward curves of the four corners give these instruments an unusual outline compared with earlier fiddles and they are considerably smaller than one would expect at 12 centimetres across.
-This being the case, it is doubtful that the Mary Rose fiddles are vielles, either.
+This being the case, it is doubtful that the Mary Rose instruments are vielles.
 They are similar in proportion, though different in outline, to two instruments shown below in Italian painter Cosmè Tura’s Madonna with the Child Enthroned, a panel from the Roverella Polyptych, painted in 1474.
 A similar instrument is shown on a table in A Concert, 1485-95, by another Italian painter, Lorenzo Costa, and a 1524 engraving by Dutch artist Lucas van Leyden shows an instrument with a very similar shape, but larger and apparently with a bowl back.
 Since the lute’s 4 single strings and only 4 frets in the same depiction are impossible, the accuracy of the bowed instrument is a moot point.
 These instruments may be related to the Mary Rose fiddles, and these instruments may be vielles, but they may not, and positive identification is elusive.

 Three vielle tunings